-Hailey Grice Gets Flirty In A Three-Piece Lingerie Set: ‘Be Mine’
+Hailey Grice Gets Flirty In A Three-Piece Lingerie Set: 'Be Mine'

-Hailey Grice teased her 635,000 Instagram fans on Sunday, February 14, when the American model showcased the new lingerie set from Lounge Intimates that flaunted her fantastic figure and shapely assets.
+Hailey Grice teased her 635,000 Instagram fans on Sunday, February 14, when the American model sported a new lingerie set from Lounge Intimates which showcased her fantastic figure and shapely assets.

 Hailey wore a skimpy red bra-and-panty combo made of delicate semi-sheer and lace fabric.
-The bra boasted classic balconette cups that had a snug fit, and it barely contained her shapely chest.
-Notably, the soft cups were see-through, but the influencer appeared to have used nipple pads to cover the necessary bits.
-The undergarment had stretchable straps that clung to her shoulders for support.
-The plunging neckline exposed a generous amount of her decolletage, while the underwire structure that pushed her breasts up displayed more cleavage.
+The bra boasted classic balconette cups with a snug fit and stretchy straps which clung to her shoulders for support.
+The plunging neckline exposed a generous amount of her décolletage, while the underwire structure enhanced her cleavage.

-Hailey was snapped indoors in her sexy ensemble.
-She was in a bathroom, clad in her scanty intimates.
-In the first pic, she posed in the middle of the frame and positioned her left thigh over the other.
-The hottie looked down while tugging at her belt using both hands.
-While the indoor lighting was bright enough to illuminate the whole place, the photographer still used flash in the snapshot.

-A glass door enclosure could be seen behind her, and it was probably the walk-in shower.
+A glass door enclosure could be seen behind her, presumably to a walk-in shower.

-A swipe to the right showed Hailey in a different stance.
-This time, she moved closer to the camera and posed sideways.
-She raised her right leg with her knee bent, emphasizing the curves of her perky derriere.
-The babe grabbed her tresses in a ponytail hairstyle as she stared straight into the lens with a smile on her face.
+A swipe to the right showed Hailey in a different pose.
+This time, she moved closer to the camera and stood sideways.
+She raised her right leg and bent her knee, emphasizing the curves of her perky derriere.
+The babe grabbed her tresses in one hand as she stared straight into the lens with a smile on her face.

-Hailey left her highlighted blond hair down as she opted for loose waves.
+Hailey left her highlighted blond hair down in loose waves.
 She wore a dainty necklace and small hoop earrings as accessories.

 She wrote a short caption.
 She also tagged Lounge Intimates and their main page, Lounge Underwear, in both the caption and the picture.